I have a confession to make…

 Context matters here.
 A dark, dingy, even creepy looking design – for example – wouldn’t be the sort of thing that you’d want to have on a website for an upscale, expensive product.
 The same would be true for example, with a design that feels too “childish” (in its light colors, use of squiggly lines, cartoons, etc.) for a mature adult audience.

 As much as you’ve heard it said, it’s still undeniably true – form follows function.
 So make sure you know the function of your design.
 Knowing that you’ll be able to more easily come to a form that works.
 You’ll have a better sense of what belongs in the design and what doesn’t.

-This comes down to also knowing the “why” of your design.
+All of this comes down to knowing the “why” of your design.
 And thinking carefully as well.

 17. Keep it simple

 Have you ever seen a movie – superhero movies and scifi epics come to mind – that has too many special effects.
 Too many explosions, speeding spaceships, giant robots, and so on.
 Eventually the special effects just blur together and mute out most of what’s going on elsewhere in the movie.
 (We’re looking at you, Transformers.)

 It’s the same with your design.
 If you overdo it with too many special effects like shadows and tint gradients, you’ll quickly move toward a bloated and aesthetically muted image.

 You can still use some design “special effects”.
 But sprinkle them by the handful onto your design, as you might with a bit of balsamic vinegar on a salad.
 Too much balsamic and it negates the salad.
 And too many special effects and it negates the rest of your design.

 As you can see, graphic design doesn’t have to be hard.
 Just follow these 17 tips and you’ll be well on your way to producing great images online.